nullromo/Equinox/README.md

 # Equinox
 Equinox is an unique arcade-style shooter made for AP Computer Science.
-It was programmed entirely entirely by myself, and Kyle Kovacs in around one month.
+It was programmed entirely by myself, and Kyle Kovacs in around one month.
 Play the tutorial first!
 ## Screenshots
 ![title](http://i.imgur.com/B6cSOe6.png)
 ![gameplay](http://i.imgur.com/unOjjlI.gif)